|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 Amazon RDS is a web service that makes it easy to set up, operate, and scale a relational database in the cloud.
 It provides cost-efficient and resizable capacity while managing time-consuming database administration tasks, freeing you to focus on your applications and business.

-You can use the Database tab to create an Amazon RDS DB Instance and attach it to an existing AWS Elastic Beanstalk environment, or if you have already created an instance using AWS Elastic Beanstalk, you can view the DB Instance connectivity information for the following container types:
+If you didn't use the Create New Application wizard to add an RDS DB instance to your environment, you can use an application's Configuration page to do so.
+If you have already created an instance using AWS Elastic Beanstalk, you can view the DB instance connectivity information for the following container types:

 PHP 5.3 and PHP 5.4

 Windows Server 2008 R2 running IIS 7.5 and Windows Server 2012 running IIS 8

 If you have deployed an AWS Elastic Beanstalk using a legacy container type, then you will not see the option to create or view an Amazon RDS DB instance on the Configuration page.
 Depending on your programming language, there are several other alternatives you can use.

 For more information about legacy and nonlegacy container types, see Migrating Your Application from a Legacy Container Type.

 If you have a database associated with your environment, you can view the configuration settings by viewing the settings in the Data Layer section on the environment's Configuration page.
 For information about getting to the Configuration page, see Changing Environment Configurations Settings.

 If you don't have an Amazon RDS database associated with your environment, you can associate one by clicking create a new RDS database on the Configuration page.
 For information about getting to the Configuration page, see Changing Environment Configurations Settings.